DataDog/hiring-engineers/answers.md

 ![my_metric-notification-1](https://s3.us-east-2.amazonaws.com/dd-assessment-djkahn/my_metric-notification-1.png)
 ![my_metric-notification-2](https://s3.us-east-2.amazonaws.com/dd-assessment-djkahn/my_metric-notification-2.png)

-Finally, since this metric is just a test and we want to minimize the noise coming from this alert, we'll setup two scheduled downtimes for this monitor: one that silences it from 7pm to 9am daily on M-F:
+Finally, since this metric is just a test and we want to minimize the noise coming from this alert, we'll setup two scheduled downtimes for this monitor.
+The first will silences it from 7pm to 9am daily on M-F:

 ![maintenance-weekday](https://s3.us-east-2.amazonaws.com/dd-assessment-djkahn/downtime-weekdays.png)

-We'll setup another downtime for all day on Sat-Sun:
+The second downtime will cover all weekend Sat-Sun:

 ![maintenance-weekend](https://s3.us-east-2.amazonaws.com/dd-assessment-djkahn/downtime-weekend.png)